MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Show node icons

 Show icons on nodes if they can be matched with a preset.
-Default: on.
+Default: _on_.

 ### Show POI icons on buildings

 Show icons on buildings if the tags on the building can be matched with a preset.
-Default: on.
+Default: _on_.

 ### Display tag form

 Enable the form based tag editor.
-Default: on.
+Default: _on_.

 ### Show camera action

 Show a camera button on the main display (if a camera is present).
-Default: on.
+Default: _on_.

 ### Follow position button layout

 Change the side of the display the "follow GPS" button is located on.
-Default: lefthand side.
+Default: _lefthand side_.

 ### Always dim non-downloaded areas

 If on the non-downloaded areas will be dimmed when the screen is locked.
-Default: off.
+Default: _off_.

 ### Fullscreen mode

 Configure the behaviour on devices with "soft" buttons.
-Default: on Android 4.4 and later: automatic, 4.0 - 4.3: off, ealier versions: not available.
+Default on Android 4.4 and later: _automatic_, 4.0 - 4.3: off, earlier versions: not available.
+You need to restart the app for changes to this setting to take effect.

 ### Map screen orientation